mozilla/experimenter/app/experimenter/kinto/README.md

 ### Preview

-A draft experiment that has been validly completed is marked for Preview, is published to the preview collection in Remote Settings, and is then accessible to specially configured clients.
+A draft experiment/rollout that has been validly completed is marked for Preview, is published to the preview collection in Remote Settings, and is then accessible to specially configured clients.
 ![draft to preview](diagrams/draft-to-preview.png)

 ### Publish (Approve/Approve)